 - Sexual dysfunction

-Spinal cord injuries often result in the need for a 24 hour care.
+Spinal cord injuries often result in the need for 24-hour care.
 The lifetime medical expenses alone for a person with spinal cord injuries can be in the millions.

 Compensation for spinal cord injuries